sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/configuration/configure-agent.md

 where:

-* `<hostnames>` is the name of the host, or its IP address.
+* `<hostname>` is the name of the host, or its IP address.
 Using this format, you can provide `extraLabels` for each configured host.
 * `<host-type>` is the type of the host to be monitored.
 * `<protocol-configuration>` is the protocol(s) **${project.name}** will use to communicate with the hosts: `http`, `ipmi`, `oscommand`, `ssh`, `snmp`, `wmi`, `wbem` or `winrm`.
 Refer to [Protocols and credentials](#protocol) for more details.